 Book - A record of transactional risk components and relative deal details usually on the component level.
 A Book is used by the desk to value, monitor and mitigate the risk exposure of the positions.
 Books can be aggregated together in order to analyze exposure on a larger portfolio basis.

-Positions represent the overall commodity or other risk volumetric position (purchases less sales) by component (or projected cash flows as applicable) of a book or aggregation of Books into a portfoliothrough deal by deal impactso including the volumetric (or cash flow as applicable) risk from originating deals and hedge management.
+Positions represent the overall commodity or other risk volumetric position (purchases less sales) by component (or projected cash flows as applicable) of a book or aggregation of Books into a portfolio including the volumetric (or cash flow as applicable) risk from originating deals and hedge management.

-commoditytariff

 Settlement represents the process of recognizing P& L on delivered transactions and includes reconciling and allocating “actual” profits and losses (P&L) to each of the books.